ThierrySans/CSCC09/index.md

 The course staff reserves the right to use code and text analysis tools to compare your submission with others to verify that no improper collaboration has occurred.

-Failure to comply with these guidelines is a serious academic offence.
+Failure to comply with these guidelines is a serious academic offense.
 In past academic offense cases, the Associate Dean has imposed penalties for code violations that range from a mark of zero on plagiarized assignments to academic suspension from the University.

 ## Accessibility Needs